top of page

 A big misconception about Medicare Advantage plans is that they are free.
 However, this is far from the truth.
 When you enroll in a Medicare Advantage plan, you are still responsible for paying the Medicare Part B premium and cost-sharing.
 So, unfortunately, while you may have a zero-dollar premium plan, there is no such thing as a free Medicare plan.

 The main reason why Medicare Advantage carriers can offer low to zero-dollar monthly premium plans is that Medicare pays the private companies providing the plans to take on your health risk.
-But not all Medicare Advantage plans have a low premium cost.
+However, not all Medicare Advantage plans have low premiums.

 Medicare Advantage carriers make their plans look attractive to entice beneficiaries to enroll.
-Then, Medicare pays the carrier a fixed amount per month to provide coverage to each enrolled beneficiary.
+Then, Medicare pays the carrier a fixed monthly amount to provide coverage to each enrolled beneficiary.

 WHAT MOST AGENTS AND MEDICARE ADVANTAGE COMPANIES DO NOT WANT YOU TO KNOW